andizuend/S2AS--SMILES_to_AIOMFAC/README.md

   Try: `pip install openbabel-wheel`, see also: [https://pypi.org/project/openbabel-wheel/](https://pypi.org/project/openbabel-wheel/) for dependencies and compatible Python versions.

 - Alternative (to tested on Linux; try to install python bindings via `pip install -U openbabel` or:  `pip install openbabel==3.1.1`  for a specific version; see also [https://pypi.org/project/openbabel/](https://pypi.org/project/openbabel/)

+#### (4) Indigo toolkit installation
+For use of the Indigo toolkit within the S2AS program, the related package and python bindings need to be installed:
+- Run in a command prompt with administrator rights:  `pip install epam.indigo`

+#### (5) Test the installation
+- In a command prompt type: `obabel`\
+  The version of the Open Babel software installed should be displayed -- if not, check the installation steps above again and/or use an older, compatible version of Open Bable and the Python bindings (successful tests involved Open Babel v3.1.1 GUI 64bit on Windows and openbabel-wheel v3.1.1.22).
+- Optional check when using Microsoft Visual Studio Community: open the `SMILES_to_AIOMFAC.sln` program from the main folder (S2AS__SMILES_to_AIOMFAC) in MS Visual Studio.
+Check that Python 3.XX (64-bit) is set as the Python Environment (an installed version compatible with the OpenBable bindings outlined in step 3). check that the above Python environment includes epam.indigo as well as openbabel;
+- Run the program with a test input file like "InputFiles/smiles_1409.txt" see settings near source code line 60 in file ;
+(2) run Run_SMILES_to_AIOMFAC_input_AND_Vaporpressure_Prediction.bat from the Tools_for_SMILES_conversion folder.
+if things run without errors, then all necessary packages should be present -- else, check for missing packages and/or potential causes of errors (such as conflict with another installed Python version; One potential issue with running the .bat files is that your default Python version is different from the one installed above.
+If so, either run the .bat file in a dedicated Python environment for a compatible version with openbabel installed or uninstall the newer versions of Python (unless you really need those).